appcircleio/appcircle-docusaurus/docs/integrations/increasing-the-version-number-automatically-for-ios-and-android.md

 ---
 # Increasing the Version Number Automatically for iOS and Android

-Appcircle provides a reserved environment variable that returns the latest build number:&#x20;
+Appcircle provides a reserved environment variable that returns the latest build number:;

 `AC_BUILD_NUMBER`